Dictionary Operations Complexity¶

 Insertion Order Guarantee¶

-# Python 3.6+ guarantees insertion order
+# Python 3.7+ guarantees insertion order (language guarantee)

 d = {}